Martin Wiegele: Career

-He missed most of the 2012 season through a hip injury and poor form since has kept him outside the world top-thousand most of the time from 2013 to early 2017.
-In June 2017 he was a surprise winner of the KPMG Trophy, his best performance since 2011.
+Wiegele missed most of the 2012 season becaused of two hip surgeries, and lost his full playing rights on the European Tour after his 2013 season.
+Hip problems and poor form since has kept him outside the world top-1000 most of the time from 2013 to early 2017.
+In June 2017, he was a surprise winner of the KPMG Trophy, his best performance since 2011.

+Because of his ongoing hip injury, he received a total hip replacement in early 2018.